LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

    double: pitfall; division

 We can write a ridiculously short function following Gauss's model.
-Here I introduce the variable average, as in the motivation for Gauss's answer:
+Here we introduce the variable average, as in the motivation for Gauss's answer:

 .. literalinclude:: ../examples/sum_to_n_long_bad.cs